discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 Environment variables are special values your environment (for example, your console, docker container, or environment variable file) can pass to your code's scope so that you can use them inside.

-One way to pass environment variables is directly via the command line interface you use to start your node process.
-When starting your app, instead of `node index.js` to start your process, you can use `TOKEN=NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I node index.js`.
+One way to pass environment variables is via the command line interface you use to start your node process.
+When starting your app, instead of `node index.js` to begin your process, you can use `TOKEN=NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I node index.js`.
 You can repeat this pattern to expose other values as well: `TOKEN=NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I A=123 B=456 node index.js`

-You can access the set values in your code through the `process.env` global, which is accessible from any file.
+You can access the set values in your code through the `process.env` global, accessible from any file.
 Note that values passed this way will always be strings and that you might need to parse them to a number before using them to do calculations.

 ```js
 // index.js